elysiajs/documentation/docs/essential/life-cycle.md

         if (code === 418) return 'caught'
     })
     .get('/throw', ({ error }) => {
-        // This will NOT be caught by onError throw error(418)
+        // This will be caught by onError throw error(418)
     })
     .get('/return', () => {